newying61/common-dom-utils/README.md

 Supporting types and tree shaking with webpack.

 No polyfill.
-Rely on your project polyfill (Promise).
+Rely on your project polyfill (Only Promise needed for older browsers).

-Hope this can make the development easier.
+Hope this can help to make front end development easier.

 ## install
-Use npm `npm install common-dom-utils` or yarn `yarn add common-dom-utils`
+Use `npm install common-dom-utils` or `yarn add common-dom-utils`

 ## Methods
 1. [load js script in to container](#load-js-script-into-DOM-container)